DrNochi/nOS-I/docs/repository.md

 To start development on such bigger changes an `epic/...` branch is created from `develop`.
 After those big changes are done, `epic/...` is merged back into the main `develop` branch.

-Like `feature/...` branches `epic/...`'s may also be rebased and discarded.
+Like `feature/...` branches, `epic/...`'s may also be rebased and discarded.

 #### Creating, rebasing, merging & discarding ([goto](#bm-feature-instructions))
     Look at the instructions for feature/... branches